When an injury leaves the victim with permanent serious disfigurement, some laws of Pennsylvania work differently.

 Common injuries in car accidents can be found to meet the standard of serious injury or disfigurement, but the insurance companies will do what they can to prevent that from happening.
 We won’t let an insurance company bully you into accepting a settlement that does not meet your needs.

-The workers’ compensation lawyers at the Law Offices of Joel J. Kofsky have seen numerous claims of disfigurement resulting from workplace accidents.
+The workers' compensation lawyers at Philly Injury Law have seen numerous claims of disfigurement resulting from workplace accidents.
 Fire and chemical burns are common and almost always cause long-term suffering and permanent disfigurement.
 Even many slip, trip, and fall cases result in permanently disfiguring injuries.

 Workers’ comp is supposed to be a no-fault policy that is intended to get you back on your feet, but in too many cases, insurance companies seeking to limit expensive liability will try and use the law to deny claims of permanent disfigurement.